 20 Things You Should Never Leave in Your Car During Winter

-Aerosol cans, such as those that contain hairspray or spray paint, shouldn’t be kept in extremely cold conditions because the cans are pressurized and are sensitive to both heat and cold.
+Aerosol cans, such as those that contain hairspray or spray paint, shouldn’t be kept in extremely cold conditions.
+Exposure to either heat or cold temperatures can destabilize the pressurized cans.
 Cold can make the cans crack or even explode.
-You need to know these 10 things before spray painting.
+Get familiar with these 10 things about spray painting before you start.

-If you have important documents, such as tax forms, bank statements or mail you need to shred, make it a priority and don’t leave it in your car.
-Leaving items that contain important personal information leaves you vulnerable to identify theft.
+If you have important documents, such as tax forms, bank statements or mail you need to shred, make it a priority and don’t leave them in your car.
+The potential exposure of your important personal information makes you vulnerable to identity theft.

-Eggs shouldn’t be exposed to extreme cold as they can freeze in their shells and then crack.
-If this happens, they should be tossed.
-You’re likely storing these 10 foods all wrong.
+Don’t expose eggs to extreme cold as they can freeze in their shells and then crack.
+If this happens, toss them.
+You’re likely storing these ten foods all wrong.

-Extreme cold can cause musical instruments to go out of tune.
-The cold air can also cause some instruments, such as those made of wood, to shrink and even crack, according to The Real School of Music.
+Extreme cold can adversely affect musical instruments.
+At best, the cold air will cause them to go out of tune.
+At worst, it can cause some instruments, particularly those made of wood, to shrink and even crack, according to The Real School of Music.

 Researchers at Harvard University and Northeastern University found that thieves steal between 300,000 and 600,000 firearms in the U.S. each year.
-Cars are an especially bad place to keep valuables as doors can easily be jimmied open and windows can be broken.
+Cars provide a bright example of where to avoid keeping valuables.
+Thieves can easily jimmy doors open and break windows.
 Whenever possible, keep guns locked up some place other than your vehicle.

-The USDA notes canned goods can freeze and expand just like soda and beer and this can break the seal and cause the food to spoil.
+The USDA notes canned goods can freeze and expand just like soda and beer.
+This expansion can break the seal and cause the food to spoil.
 According to the USDA, “A frozen can that has not thawed can be safely defrosted in the refrigerator and used.
 If the canned food is still frozen, let the intact can thaw in the refrigerator before opening.
 If the product doesn’t look and/or smell normal, throw it out.
 Do not taste it!”

 Try these pantry storage tips so you can keep track of what you’ve got in there.

 Medications can keep you healthy, but only when stored properly.
-Some drugs can be affected by low temperatures.
+Low temperatures can affect some drugs.
 If you visit a pharmacy in the winter months, don’t leave your medications in the car.
 If you’re not going right home, carry them in a purse, backpack or pocket.
+Never leave these 12 things in your car during the summer.

 Passport or License

-Children and the elderly can be especially vulnerable to cold-temperature related issues such as hypothermia.
+Children and the elderly can more easily succumb to cold-temperature related issues such as hypothermia.
 Never leave people in the car, as the inside temperature can drop quickly.
+Once you get home, warm up a room fast with these 16 ideas.

 A Gas Tank on Low